The Student grader allows teachers to grade and make changes to a specific student’s score on a specific activity.

 Grading with the Student Grader

-The student grader is made up of two panels: the student panel and the grading panel
+The Grade editor is made up of two panels: the Student panel and the Grading panel.

 Under the student's name:

 - Activity: Click the activity name to view the activity